 Legal Challenges

 Legal issues can be complex for transgender or intersex people.
 The struggle begins with their fight for gender identity.
 The legal system of the country has entrenched the marginalisation and stigma of this community by failing to provide them their basic civil and human rights.
 It has perpetuated transphobia and encouraged the notion that they are ‘not normal’.
-Despite international obligations towards basic human rights and non discrimination, the transgender community continues to risk constant violation of their rights and dignity.
+Despite international obligations towards basic human rights and non discrimination, the transgender community continues to be at risk with constant violation of their rights and dignity.
 Their status as the third gender, although legally recognised by the Supreme Court in its 2014 judgment, finds little relevance in everyday life since there has been no concrete law enacted to implement the same.
 The Bill tabled by the Ministry of Social Justice in 2016 reflects apathy and ignorance towards the problems faced by this community and a general lack of understanding of their group dynamics.
 Even though attempts by the Parliament at enacting laws for protection of transgender rights have sought to address offences against them and curb all instances of discrimination, it has always fallen short of the required tenacity to implement them.
 The bill reflects the complacent attitude adopted by the legislature towards serious crimes committed against transgenders and the reluctance to address them at a comprehensive level.
 The laws of the country, especially gender specific laws do not specify a third gender which creates a limbo as far as rights of transgenders are concerned.
 Laws like IPC and personal laws including family matters do not have the provisions to include a third gender and thus, it is unclear as to the redressal available in case of sexual offences against transgenders or even matters of marriage and divorce.
 Another major obstacle in the way of realisation of rights of this community is Section 377 of IPC which criminalises same sex relationships and forces them to live in a criminalised context.
 It makes it difficult to approach the law in case of any sexual assault against them and subjects them to brutal police conduct.
 In the most fundamental sense, it is a denial by the state of a person’s basic civil and political rights as is enshrined in all international human rights laws.
 But any debate along the lines of repealing or amending it has been deftly avoided by the government while the judiciary also looked away.
 Under these circumstances, it is impossible to bring about any meaningful change in the lives of this community.
 These crucial impediments must be eliminated so that it can pave a road towards constructive dialogue and framing an effective law.